-Dr. Huber's research focuses on organizations and healthcare delivery research.
-He has worked on improving healthcare for nineteen years in the areas of performance improvement, process redesign, and culture change.
-He spent four years as managing director of strategy at Kaiser Permanente leading large-scale change efforts across the system.
-In the past, he has led many healthcare redesign programs on improving quality, efficiency, organizational culture, service excellence, and safety.
-Dr. Huber has worked for such clients as Bon Secours Health System, California Children’s Hospital Association, California Healthcare Foundation, Intermountain Healthcare, Mayo Clinics, and Mass General Hospital.
+Dr. Huber's research focuses on positive and collaborative leadership and teamwork in healthcare organizations.
+He has led work in improving quality, safety, and patient experience in healthcare for more than twenty years in such areas as performance improvement, operational excellence, leadership and strategy.
+He has diverse professional leadership experience in industry, academia, and management consulting.
+Dr. Huber's research focuses on leadership at the individual, team, organizational, and societal levels.
+He is interested in understanding the role of positive and collaborative leadership and teamwork in enabling and promoting positive deviance in quality, safety, and patient experience in organizations.
+He is a mixed methods health services and management researcher with an emphasis on innovative qualitative, ethnographic, and positive post-modern methods.
+In the past, Dr. Huber has led research and evidence based consulting engagements as a managing director of strategy at Kaiser Permanente leading large-scale change efforts across thirty-six hospitals, developing leadership improvement science capability in Silicon Valley companies, and leading multi-institutional research collaboratives.
+Dr. Huber has worked with many clinics, hospitals and health systems across the United States and Europe including such organizations as; Kaiser Permanente, Bon Secours Health System, California Children’s Hospital Association, California Healthcare Foundation, Intermountain Healthcare, Mayo Clinics, and Mass General Hospital.
 Dr. Huber has been a research associate at Dartmouth Medical School and faculty member of the Institute for Healthcare Improvement.
 He has a doctorate in Health Policy and Management from the UC Berkeley, a master's degree in public health from the Dartmouth Institute of Health Policy and Clinical Practice, and a bachelor’s degree in Philosophy and Psychology from Dartmouth College.
-Dr. Huber's research interests include accountable care organizations, delivery intervention evaluations, and understanding the link between culture (relational coordination) and process change to drive performance improvement.